 In most cases; the Headteacher (or the Chair of Governors/Proprietors/Management Committee if applicable) will lead on managing allegations; with the support of the Human Resources Department and the Designated Safeguarding Lead.
-Procedures are outlined the in the Managing Allegations Policy.
-They will ensure that Part 4 Keeping Children Safe in Education 2023 and Shropshire Safeguarding Community Partnership Managing Allegations Procedures. are applied.
+They will ensure that Part 4 Keeping Children Safe in Education 2024 and Shropshire Safeguarding Community Partnership Managing Allegations Procedures. are applied.
 Any allegations that meet the above criteria will be referred to the Local Authority Designated Officer within 1 working day and we will follow their advice and guidance.